ktnr/BinPacking2D/README.md

 - no-good cuts of type (4),
 - strong constraint programming formulations for the start solution (2D-BPP) and subproblems (2D-Knapsack) by reducing decision variable domains as much as possible, i.e. reducing available placement points through the techniques mentioned above and placement point patterns such as the meet-in-the-middle patterns.

 The benefit of producing no-good cuts (29) from reduced feasible sets is only marginal.
-The benefit of lifting these cuts (30) is also only marginal, mainly due to the numerous 2D-Knapsack problems that must be solved.
-Hence, speeding up the solution of the 2D-Knapsack problem of Algorithm 2 (currently solved as 2D-Knapsack with google's CP-SAT and a time limit of 1 second) might increase the impact of lifting.
+The benefit of lifting these cuts (30) is also only marginal, mainly due to the numerous 2D-KPs that must be solved.
+Hence, speeding up the solution of the 2D-KP of Algorithm 2 (currently solved as 2D-KP with google's CP-SAT and a time limit of 1 second) might increase the impact of lifting.

 Components with the greatest potential to improve solution times:
-- an efficient algorithm to prove feasibility/infeasibility of problematic 2D-Knapsack subproblems with numerous small items
+- an efficient algorithm to prove feasibility/infeasibility of problematic 2D-OPP subproblems with numerous small items
 - a variant of the BKRS lower bound (23)